+- (b) Wind the clockwork motor (or start the electric motor);

+- (c) Wait 2 or 3 min or until the wet-bulb reading has become steady;

 - (d) Read the dry bulb;

 - (e) Read the wet bulb;

 - (f) Check the reading of the dry bulb.

-4.3.2.3 Exposure and siting
+4.23.2.3 Exposure and siting

-Observations should be made in an open area.
+Observations should be made in an open area with the.
 The instrument is either suspended from a clamp or attached using a bracket to a thin post, or held with one hand at arm's length with the inlets slightly inclined into the wind.
 The inlets should be at a height of 1.25 to 2 m above ground for normal measurements of air temperature and humidity.